UmeshSamartapu/mern-chat-app/README.md

-Here is the complete README.md file content in markdown format:

 # MERN Stack Chat App 🚀

 A real-time chat application built using the MERN stack with Socket.io, JWT authentication, and modern UI styling with TailwindCSS and Daisy UI.